 Time schedule of the trains

 Alternatively, you can take bus no. 4 in the direction of “WHO Ulmenweg” until you reach the bus stop “Corrensstraße” or "Niethammerstraße".
 Across the road from this bus stop, a flight of steps leads uphill through some trees.
 Follow these steps until you reach the street called Spemannstraße.
 Take care in winter as the steps are not cleared.
 The Max Planck Campus lies to your right-hand side.
-In both cases you have about a 5- to 10-minute walk from the bus stop to the campus.
+It takes between five and ten minutes to get to the campus from this stop.

 From the highway A8 (coming from either direction)